Unveiling new disease, pathway, and gene associations via multi-scale neural networks: Results Discussion

 \subsection{Classification performances}

-For each network, we perform a $10$-fold cross-validation to fix the number of training epochs.
-Specifically, we compute the average number of epochs at which the test loss is the smallest across the runs.
-As the dataset is imbalanced, we use stratification to split the data, ensuring that at least one patient per disease is in the test set.
-Using this number of epochs, we perform another $10$-fold cross-validation to evaluate the performance of our models.
-The networks are trained using an Adam optimizer \cite{kingma2014adam} with learning rate $0.01$.

-We compare the performances of our models against Random Forest (RF), Bernoulli Naive Bayes (nB), and Support Vector Machine (SVM) algorithms (we use the implementation available through the scikit-learning python package \cite{scikit-learn}).
-We perform $10$-fold cross-validation for the algorithms to fix the hyperparameters (numbers of trees, smoothing parameter and regularisation coefficient, respectively) and retain the best performing models in terms of cross-entropy loss (the objective function of the neural networks).
+To validate the relevance of our model, we verify that the classification performances are at least on par with competing methods: MLR, Random Forest (RF), Bernoulli Naive Bayes (nB), and Support Vector Machine (SVM) algorithms (we use the implementation available through the scikit-learning python package \cite{scikit-learn}).
+We perform $10$-fold cross-validation for the algorithms to fix the hyperparameters (numbers of trees $100$, smoothing parameter $0.001$ and penalty parameter $100$, respectively) and retain the best performing models in terms of cross-entropy loss (the objective function of the neural networks).

-We evaluate performances by computing $3$ different scores: cross-entropy loss (CEL), micro- and macro-average accuracies (Acc$_\mu$ and Acc$_M$).
-Acc$_\mu$ give a measure of the overall accuracy of each classifier, while Acc$_M$ gives an average of the accuracy across the different classes (diseases).
-The CEL gives a more nuanced score that relates to the confidence of the classifier.
-A relatively small CEL means that the output probability distribution of a classifier is closer to the deterministic one-hot encoding of the true labeling, i.e. the classifier gives a higher probability to the true class and a very small probability to the other classes.
+We evaluate performances by computing $3$ different scores: cross-entropy loss (CEL), micro- and macro-average precision (Pre$_\mu$ and Pre$_M$).
+Pre$_\mu$ give a measure of the overall precision of each classifier, while Pre$_M$ gives an average of the precisions across the different classes (diseases).
+The details of each score can be found in Supplement \ref{SI_metrics}.

-We observe that the neural networks give overall better performances than the RF, nB, and SVM classifiers as measured by our three metrics (see \ref{tab:performances}).
-The best model appears to be the multiclass-logistic regression (i.e., the first neural network, NN1), which corresponds to the most complex neural network model in terms of the number of parameters, since NN1 has $\sim 4$ times more parameters than NN2 and NN3.

-To complete the picture, we test at which rank the correct prediction is in the output of each classifier and compute the area under the resulting cumulative plot (see \ref{fig:train}).
-We observe that, in terms of area under the curve, the RF classifier slightly outperform NN1.
-This suggests that the correct diagnosis is generally assigned a higher probability, on average, by the RF classifier when compared to the other methods.